-I’m currently working as a contractor on Mozilla’s multi-disciplinary user experience team of designers, researchers, illustrators, and strategists.
+I work on Mozilla’s multi-disciplinary user experience team of designers, researchers, illustrators, and strategists.
 As a UX content strategist, I collaborate with cross-functional teams to design content for Firefox features and services.

 What I do:

 • Plan, write, test, and improve content, including onboarding, interface language, navigational nomenclature, and website copy

 • Develop content strategy, including taxonomy, nomenclature, and governance

 • Champion a cohesive brand story across the Firefox ecosystem

 • Create and maintain documentation to share process and decisions